JPFrankCS/cse15l-lab-reports/labReport2.md

 ---
 ![String Server Screenshot 1](StringServerScreenshot1.png) In this screenshot, I use the `/add-message` functionality of the server by changing the page's url path.
 I add the message `Whats+Good+Yall!` from user    `wwwItsMe`.
 The `main` method is called in the `chatServer` class and the `handleRequest` method is called in the `handler` class.
 There are also a variety of methods called in the `Server.java` file, but those are beyond the scope of this article and simply supportive methods to help get the server running. `HandleRequest` takes a `URI` object as input, representing the url of the webpage.
-Thus, when the url is changed, that change is passed into and affects th `handleRequest` method.
+Thus, when the url is changed, that change is passed into and affects the `handleRequest` method.
+The `main` method takes an array of arguments, the first of which represents the server port, parsed and saved in `int port` `ArrayList<String> database` is an ArrayList of Strings that saves all messages in the chat server so that they can be printed.

 Which methods in your code are called?
 What are the relevant arguments to those methods, and the values of any relevant fields of the class?
 How do the values of any relevant fields of the class change from this specific request?
-If no values got changed, explain why.
+If no values got changeh

----
 ![String Server Screenshot 2](StringServerScreenshot2.png) Which methods in your code are called?
 What are the relevant arguments to those methods, and the values of any relevant fields of the class?